Special elements

 This text includes `<blink>some html</blink>`{as-html}.

-For consistency, it is alternatively possible to give a code block the =html language:
+For consistency, it is also possible to import HTML as a code block by setting the language to =html:

 ```=html